sbb-design-systems/digital.sbb.ch/src/en/principles/ux-principles/self-explanatory/self-explanatory.md

   title: 'Beispiel'
 }) }}

-Users are guided through the process and see at a glance that a date must be entered and in what form the entry is required.{.lead}
+Users are guided through the process and see at a glance that a date must be entered and in what form the entry is required. {.lead}